12 Common Investment Mistakes (and How to Avoid Them)

 - Or were you able to tune out the noise, convinced that stocks would rebound eventually?

 Not sure?
-Take this quiz at LearnVest to determine your personal risk tolerance profile.
+Do some research and determine your personal risk tolerance profile.

 12 Common Investment Mistakes & How To Avoid Them